nasa/common-mapping-client/docs/core-docs/DEVELOPER_MANUAL.md

 <a id=""/>
 ### Writing Tests for CMC
 Application tests cover a range of functionalities from testing utility functions to testing Redux state changes.
 The differences between writing tests for CMC Core and applications built on top of CMC will be covered later.
 All test files must use the .spec.js file extension and may be written in ES6.
 As a general rule, try to keep a 1-1 mapping of your *.js files to *.spec.js.
-Due to time constraints, CMC does not currently have component level tests where the nitty gritty rendering aspects of components are tested using Enzyme and Sinon, but feel free to add your own if you have complex components with finnicky behavior.
+Due to time constraints, CMC does not currently have component level tests where the nitty gritty rendering aspects of components are tested using Enzyme and Sinon, but feel free to add your own.

 <a id=""/>
 ##### Simple Tests